jeet20060808/smartenvironmentalteducation/README.md

 # smartenvironmentalteducation
 this is basic frontend for the website for gamified environmental education . this was the sih statement publish by the gov of punjab for the betterment of their students academic in rural schools and colleges

-as the topic was given by the sih(samrt
+as the topic was given by the sih(smart india hackathon)